eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 ```

 {{% alert title="Note" %}}
-The SDK also supports annotations for subscribing to datapoint changes with `@subscribe_data_points` defined by the whole path to the `DataPoint` of interest.
+The SDK also supports annotations for subscribing to data point changes with `@subscribe_data_points` defined by the whole path to the `DataPoint` of interest.

 ```Python
 @subscribe_data_points("Vehicle.Cabin.Seat.Row1.Pos1.Position")